zencart/documentation/content/user/template/index_listing.md

 ![Filter for Centerboxes](/images/centerbox_filter.png)

-The demo Zen Cart site has 9 featured products but in the Hardware Category only two are featured.
-Both show on the first page where all 8 sub-categories appear.
+The Zen Cart demo data has nine featured products, but in the Hardware Category only two are featured.
+Both show on the first page where all eight sub-categories appear.
 But on the product listing page in the mice category, only the featured mouse appears.

 Hardware Subcategories: